-The Law School offers an ever-changing assortment of courses each semester, a number of which have a public service component although they are not classified as clinics or internships.
-Students in such courses typically partner with faculty and courts, agencies or non-profit organizations to conduct research, draft reports, and develop policy recommendations.
+Texas Law offers an ever-changing assortment of courses each semester, some of which have a public service component although they are not classified as clinics or internships.
+Students and faculty in such courses typically partner with courts, government agencies or nonprofit organizations to conduct research, draft reports, and develop policy recommendations.

 In addition to the community service requirement and the two required seven-credit clinics which have a public service component, doctrinal courses such as Tax and Non-Profit Law offer a service component in which enrolled students work with District of Columbia groups on such matters as applications for tax-exempt 501(c)(3) status.

 Many courses at Pacific McGeorge incorporate elements of public service and the application of theory to community assistance.
 With its emphasis on internationalizing the curriculum, Pacific McGeorge introduces students to the law's proactive roll in addressing pressing international issues.

 The College's social justice mission is most evident in the clinical curriculum.
 Law students are trained in public interest law in the Public Service Externship Program, the College of Law Legal Clinic, the Domestic Violence & Juvenile Law Clinic, the Criminal Law Practice Program, and the Dispute Resolution Clinic.

 Some of the Professional Responsibility classes (a mandatory course for graduation) include a public service component.

 Teaching Law in High School - Streetlaw course taught to local high schools students

 Advanced Campaign Finance

 Advanced Topics in Law and Public Service

 Civil Liberties Seminar